lainecedes/cssTTR/README.md

 - Additional ideas

 ## Week 2
-- Making the layout
+- Making the layout (with grid)
-- Working on the record scratch player
+- Working on the jog wheel player (in progress)
-- Adding sound to the record scratch
+- Adding sound to the jog wheel player (in progress)
+- NEW: Add stage lights function for the buttons
+- NEW: Add mini equalizer animation on top of deck along with music playing
+- Party blur background
+- On/off switch for deck + states

+I took concerts and stages as inspiration for the decoration of my background

 ## Week 3